Connect with us

 Israel Folau

-Israel Folau is set to return to international rugby with Tonga – three years after having his contract with terminated.
+Israel Folau is set to return to international with Tonga – three years after having his contract with terminated.

 The 33-year-old back had his Australia contract terminated in 2019 after posting a homophobic tweet.